 21.9.
 The transaction documentation shall set out in clear and consistent terms definitions, remedies and actions relating to delinquency and default of debtors, debt restructuring, debt forgiveness, forbearance, payment holidays, losses, charge offs, recoveries and other asset performance remedies.

 56. The transaction documentation shall set out in clear and consistent terms definitions

-See Section 4.4, §(p), on page 128, confirming that the Servicing of the Mortgage Loans.
+See Section 4.4, §(u), confirming that the "Tulpenhuis' administration manual" regulates all the matters set out in the requirement under Article 21(9).